Hire in Vietnam

 - School fees up to high school in Vietnam (for children of expatriates)

 - Housing rent;

-Prefixed lump sum amounts, or “khoan chi” amounts, for telephone calls and services, stationery, uniforms and per diem allowances are not subject to taxes if the amounts are within the levels set out under the relevant regulations.
+Prefixed lump sum amounts (‘khoan chi’) for telephone calls and services, stationery, uniforms and per diem allowances are not subject to taxes if the amounts are within the levels set out under the relevant regulations.

-Additional private health insurance, annual round-trip air tickets, and company paid accommodation are common for expats.
+Additional private health insurance, annual round-trip air tickets and company paid accommodations are common for expats.

-Team outings and company trips are commonly expected by the employees and are considered a bonus.
+Team outings and company trips are commonly expected by employees in Vietnam and are considered a bonus.

 Visas and Foreign Workers

 |Validity||Up to 6-12 months for US citizens and up to 3 months for other nationalities||24 months*||24 months|

 |Requirements||Business partner / employer in Vietnam||Higher education, three years of work experience, one year of work experience for directors, employer in Vietnam||Possession of a work permit|

 *The New Labor Code limits the term of work permits and extensions.
 Work permits can now only be extended once for another two-year term.
 Expats who wish to continue working in Vietnam after the expiration of the extended work permit must apply for a new work permit.